ppi/docs/en/book/getting_started.rst

 ----

-Now that your environment is properly set up move to the :ref:`skeleton-application` section to see an overview of the directory structure and learn the basics on how to configure the framework.
+Now that your environment is properly set up move to the :doc:`/book/application` section to see an overview of the directory structure and learn the basics on how to configure the framework.